• Skip to content

 Accreditation: CCNE

-Doctor of Nursing Practice - Nurse Anesthesia[BSN to DNP option]
+Doctor of Nursing Practice - Nurse AnesthesiaBSN to DNP option

 Full-time students who already have a master's degree can expect to complete the CCNE-accredited DNP program at Northeastern University in five continuous semesters.
 Pursuing the program on a part-time basis typically takes three years.
 The university's DNP program is delivered in a hybrid format and includes advanced coursework in informatics and health policy, leadership, population health, and research translation.
 Applicants must have two years of current experience in the nursing field, preferably in advanced nursing.
 The culminating experience of the program is a scholarly capstone project.
 This could be a program needs assessment with program development and evaluation, a cost/benefit assessment of program models, the development of an assessment instrument or protocol, or other scholarly project approved by the student's advisor.